cecid/hermes-docs/docs/source/installation.rst

 Configuration for Sending Secure Message
 """"""""""""""""""""""""""""""""""""""""

 To send signed message through HTTPS, we have to configure a trust-store, keystore and certificate separately in Hermes and Tomcat.
-For details, please refer to the section :ref:`secure_messaging_configuration`.
+For details, please refer to the section :ref:`send-message-HTTPS`.

 FAQ
 ---